Oct. 1 – We are off to Indochina in a few days for three weeks. We have talked about this trip for years and the time has finally arrived.

 He left us in Singapore, missing an ear.
 I might have talked it off, but it was a clean cut and bled just a little.
 I gave him a bandaid from my collection that I carry for just this type of situation.
 He was an IT guy, of course.
 Everyone is an IT guy or gal these days.

 We walked a few blocks over to the Mekong River as the night market was being set up.
 My wife took many pictures of the young children and the surroundings, as always.
-She is a very good photographer as you can see by the covers of my novels and at our friends Facebook page at Ray-Andrea Matthews.
+She is a very good photographer as you can see by the covers of my novels and all of these photos.

 The block buildings look disturbingly unsafe while being constructed, but they are beautiful when they are finished.